Daily Discipline #192

 This is now my fourth study on what the scriptures say about healing (see: https://seekinggoddaily.com/topic-healing-sickness/) I keep learning more, and therefore there is more I want to share.
 So, join me in my own journey to the discovery that….

 GOD WANTS US WELL - Part 1

-Hosea 4:6a Our ignorance as to what God had done in Jesus for us physically as well as spiritually has left Satan free to ruin and cut many lives short before their time.
-As believers, we live in two kingdoms and each one has a medical system.
+Our ignorance as to what God has done in Jesus for us physically, as well as spiritually, has left Satan free to ruin and cut many lives short before their time.
+As believers, we live in two kingdoms -- each one has a medical system.
 Most of us only rely on the “kingdom of man” health plan while we totally ignore what God has to offer.

-I hope this study will help to shatter the ignorance most of us walk in and bring us to a place where we are convinced that God wants us well.
-He has good works planned for each of us to do and we won’t be able to do them if we are in pain or unable to think straight.
+I hope this study will help to shatter the ignorance most of us walk in (that I have walked in) and bring us to a place where we are convinced that God wants us well.
+He has good works planned for each of us to do (Ephesians 2:10) and we won’t be able to do them if we are in pain or unable to think straight.
 If disease and pain leave us with a weakened body and mind then that will be our focus rather than God.
 Satan wins because God’s work through us is left undone.

 THE KINGDOM OF GOD MEDICAL PLAN STARTS WITH GOD’S WORD